messageformat/messageformat/README.md

 }
 ```

+If you’re using Webpack 4, you must include `type: 'javascript/auto'` in loader configuration to [properly parse JSON files](https://webpack.js.org/configuration/module/#rule-type).

 The default option values are shown, and are not required.
 [See below](#options) for more information on them.
 As Webpack v1 does not support loader options, you should instead pass the options as query parameters in that environment; `locale` will accept a comma-delimited set of values.

 ### messages.json